FilipeSsant/mylittlepokedex/README.md

-# My Little Pokedex by Filipe
+# My Little Pokedex by Filipe, a React Native App

 ## Link to launch in Expo (Link para rodar no Expo)